And The Next Thing You Know podcast

-Kurt Granzow came into himself as a gay man at the same time that he found conservative Lutheranism in the San Francisco Bay Area in the early 90s.
+Kurt Granzow came into himself as a gay man at the same time that he found support as a conservative Christian in a Lutheran community in the San Francisco Bay Area in the early ’90s.
 What came next was a decade of communion and pursuit of ministry within the church, all the while denying his own need to express his true sexuality and capacities for an authentic kind of personal, queer love in his life.
-He’s spent the last two decades finding queer and spiritual community outside the church, and is now also known as Sister Krissy Fiction of the Sisters of Perpetual Indulgence, an international order of queer nuns promelgating universal joy and expiating stigmatic guilt!
+This included a heterosexual marriage and divorce, an inner reconciliation of the pain in himself and the pain he caused others, and a project moving forward of personal accountability and operating, literally, in good faith.

 A hearty thank you to all my lovely Patrons for making this episode happen!
 Special shouts out to my Failure & Redemption level Patrons: Noah, Jen, Jeannie, Heather, Bonnie, Barry, and Amy, and to my Serendipity level Patrons: Emily, Dorian, and Brittany!
-Thank you for believing in me, believing in this podcast, and helping to get these conversations out there!
+Thank you for believing in me, believing in this podcast, and helping me get these conversations out there!

 Our official HQ, where you will find links to all the episodes, full transcripts, and all the ways to support us and join the conversation on social media: